feature-image

 “Yankees’ Jose Caballero makes costly error in first game off injury list as Anthony Volpe sat,” New York Sports Post shared via X.

-Friday night was going well for the 29-year-old as he picked up 2 hits by the 6th inning.
-However, the unwanted drama unfolded in the 8th inning with the Yankees leading the game 1-0.
-Till Hill entered the mound for the Yankees, and the Rays’ Chandler Simpson was at the plate.
+In his big return, Gerrit Cole had thrown six scoreless innings.
+The Yankees had a close 1-0 lead.
+In the eighth inning, Till Hill entered the mound for the Yankees, and the Rays’ Chandler Simpson was at the plate.
 He chopped a grounder toward short to start the inning.
 The ball took a hop and slipped off Caballero’s glove.

 Result?
-Simpson reached first base, and the rally had just started.
-Junior Caminero entered and hit a single, putting the first 2 bases loaded.
-Jonathan Aranda entered next and ripped a 106.5 mph double.
-One run scored, and the game was tied.
+Simpson reached first base, and the rally started.
+Junior Caminero entered and hit a single, putting the first two bases loaded.
+Jonathan Aranda ripped a 106.5 mph double to tie the game.
 The next man was Yandy Diaz, who was walked, and Richie Palacios entered the plate.
 He hit the ball at the center, and two more runs got added.

-Ryan Vilade’s sacrifice fly up next makes it 4-1 for the Rays.
+Ryan Vilade’s sacrifice fly up next made it 4-1 for the Rays.

 Boone also confirmed that Volpe and Caballero will both be kept for shortstop duties.
 On the days Volpe is not at shortstop, he will take over second base.
 “On days Anthony is not playing [shortstop], we’ll have him working a little at second base,” Boone added.